 The new Brack will be situated directly across 15th Street from the current hospital’s parking garage.
 Its footprint will cover part of Red River Street, which currently curves to the west after passing the Frank Erwin Center.
 Red River is to be realigned to the east so it is straight and aligns with the emergency entrance to the current hospital.

-Seton Healthcare Family President Jesús Garza joined Board of Regents Chairman Gene Powell, UT System Chancellor Francisco Cigarroa, UT Austin President Bill Powers and others at a news conference right after the Board of Regents vote May 9.
+Ascension Seton President Jesús Garza joined Board of Regents Chairman Gene Powell, UT System Chancellor Francisco Cigarroa, UT Austin President Bill Powers and others at a news conference right after the Board of Regents vote May 9.
 Garza thanked the university and the UT system for its vision and commitment.

 “We are excited that our partnership with UT Austin and the UT System will offer resident physicians world-class training and research opportunities,” Garza said.
 “We are grateful to Central Health for sharing our vision that every person in Central Texas deserves the best available health care.

-“And I can tell you that Seton associates are eager to offer a level of care that Central Texas has not seen before,” he added.
+“And I can tell you that Ascension Seton associates are eager to offer a level of care that Central Texas has not seen before,” he added.
 “We are lucky to be in a community like Austin – we have the talent, the resources and the shear force of will to create these visionary endeavors.”

 Construction of the new Dell Medical School near the new Brack will bring focus to the university’s diverse biomedical research as it helps transform community health care, Powers told regents.